aditya-K2/utils/README.md

-# Some common utility functions that I sometimes need.
+# Common utility functions that are shared between some of my go projects.
+## Currently being used by:
+    - gomp
+    - gspot